-We may disclose personal information to third parties like technical support writers and communication distributors located in outside of Australia, to the extent we use your personal information for these purposes.
+We may disclose personal information to third parties like technical support writers and communication distributors located outside of Australia, to the extent we use your personal information for these purposes.
 To the extent that the laws and rights of these countries are not equivalent to the laws of Australia, you agree to be bound by the laws and rights of the relevant extraterritorial jurisdiction.
 Such countries have data protection laws that are not equivalent to the laws of Australia and you may not have equivalent rights of enforcement.

 12. Accessing or correcting your information